Email marketing is likely to be one of the most important marketing channels for your business, and for good reason.

 Let’s say you’re sending out an email with a specific goal in mind, such as to sell a particular product as part of a promotion you’re running.

-Your conversion rate tells you the percentage of people who took the required action—in this case, purchasing a specific product—out of everyone you sent the email to.
+Your conversion rate tells you the percentage of people, out of everyone you sent the email to, who took the required action.

 You will need to be able to measure the number of people who specifically converted as a result of your email—such as by clicking on a particular link in the email—rather than everyone else who took the same action.

-For example, you may also have ads on Facebook running that advertise the same deal—you don’t want these people included.
+You may also be running ads on Facebook that advertise the same deal—you don’t want any conversions from that included in your calculation for your email CR.

 How to Calculate the Conversion Rate (CR)